UmidjanDeveloper/KESCHA/README.md

 # Kescha App

-Kescha is a console application that calculate you age between Kescha's age and  introduces you some friends of the author.
-The app is implemented in C# and uses object-oriented programming principles.
+This is a console application that allows the user to calculate their age and compare it to Kescha's age, who is a fictional character.
+The user is also prompted to enter their name and answer a confirmation question and  introduced to Kescha's friends.The app is implemented in C# and uses object-oriented programming principles.

 ## Installation